How can you tell if your marketing materials are getting the job done?

 Without a tracking tool in place, assets are lost in a marketing black hole – forgotten once delivered.

-Understanding these metrics empowers marketers to help their distributed brand stewards – from field sales representatives to franchisee or branch managers, to local affiliates and clubs – improve access to top-performing assets, eliminate low-performers, and measure the results of their activity.
+Understanding these marketing performance metrics can empower marketers to help their distributed brand stewards – from field sales representatives to franchisee or branch managers, to local affiliates and clubs – improve access to top-performing assets, eliminate low-performers, and measure the results of their activity.

-This not only reduces costs, it improves efficiency and ROI.
+This not only reduces costs, it improves efficiency, ROI, and the overall success of your business.

 Download the cure for your brand asset headaches here.